-Frigid temps, then brief ‘thaw,’ raise alarms over burst pipes, sprinklers
+Frigid temperature, then brief ‘thaw,’ raise alarms over burst pipes, sprinklers

 The tips say to keep the heat set at 55 degrees or higher if you are leaving for an extended period.

-To thaw the frozen pipes, residents can use an electric heating pad or hair dryer or towels soaked in hot water and keep the tap open.
+To thaw the frozen pipes, residents can use an electric heating pad or hair dryer or towels soaked in hot water — and keep the water tap open.

 The American Red Cross recommends calling a plumber if the area is inaccessible or the pipe refuses to thaw.